-The configuration directory specified in the /etc/imapd.conf file contains the items listed in Table 12-2.
+The configuration directory specified in the /etc/imapd.conf file contains the items listed in Table 13-2.

-Table 12-2: Configuration Directory Contents
+Table 13-2: Configuration Directory Contents

-File or Directory Purpose mailboxes file Contains a sorted list of each IMAP mailbox on the server along with mailboxes quota root and access control list (ACL), described in Section 12.5.8 and Section 12.5.7, respectively.
+File or Directory Purpose mailboxes file Contains a sorted list of each IMAP mailbox on the server along with mailboxes quota root and access control list (ACL), described in Section 13.5.9 and Section 13.5.8, respectively.
 Because the ACL is security-critical information that cannot be reconstructed from information stored elsewhere, there is no utility to recover from a damaged mailboxes file.
-To protect the contents of the mailboxes, you should make frequent (even hourly) backups of the mailboxes file to some other part of the disk. user directory Contains user subscriptions.
-There is one file per user, with a filename of the user ID followed by . sub file extension.
-Each file contains a sorted list of subscribed mailboxes.
+To protect the contents of the mailboxes, make frequent (even hourly) backups of the mailboxes file to some other part of the disk. user/az directories Contain user subscriptions.
+There is one file per user, each file containing a sorted list of the user's mailboxes.
+Each file name consists of the user's user name followed by a . sub file extension, and the files are sorted into the a through z directories by the first letter of the user name.
 There is no utility for recovering damaged subscription files.
 You can restore lost files from backups. proc directory Contains one file per active server process.
 The filename is the ASCII representation of the process id, and the file contains the following tab-separated fields: Host name of client Username, if logged in Selected mailbox, if mailbox selected The proc subdirectory is normally purged when you reboot the server.

-Table 12-2: Configuration Directory Contents (cont.)
+Table 13-2: Configuration Directory Contents (cont.)

-File or Directory Purpose quota directory Contains one file for each IMAP user with a restricted quota.
-Each file is named after a user and stores the user's quota usage and limits.
+File or Directory Purpose quota/az directories Contain quota specifications for restricted IMAP users.
+There can be multiple files for each user, each file containing the limit for a quota root, as described in Section 13.5.9.
+Each file name consists of the string user followed by one or more extensions, starting with the associated user name (for example, user.hansen).
+The files are sorted into the a through z directories by the first letter of each user name.
 The imapquota program, when invoked with the -f switch, recalculates each user's quota.
 To remove the restrictions on a user's quota, remove the user's quota file.
 Then run imapquota -f to make the quota files consistent again. log directory Contains zero or more subdirectories, each named after a user.
 If a subdirectory exists for a user, the server keeps a telemetry log of protocol sessions authenticating as that user.
 The telemetry log is stored in the subdirectory with a filename that matches the server's process ID.
 Use this feature only for debugging purposes; the log files grow rapidly.